dderevjanik/dockerode-utils/README.md

 imageExists(dockerode: Dockerode, ...imageNames: string | string[]): boolean
 ```

 Check if images with `imageNames` exist.
-You can check more than one image at once, like `imageExists(dockerode, ['mongo', 'mysql'])` or only one `imageExists(dockerode, 'mongo)`.
-In case, you don't define `:tag` it'll check if any image with `imageName` prefix exists.
+You can check more than one image at once, like `imageExists(dockerode, ['mongo', 'mysql'])` or only one `imageExists(dockerode, 'mongo')`.
+In case, you won't define `:tag` it'll check if any image with `imageName` prefix exists.

+## Contribution

+Feel free to contribute with useful function that you're using daily and it can be helpful for others.